 You are entitled to complain about any invoice rendered by us.
 You may also be able to object to the bill by making a complaint to the Legal Ombudsman and/or by applying to the court for an assessment of the bill under Part III of the Solicitors’ Act 1974.
 Each invoice rendered will give information on your rights to seek from the Court an order for that account to be assessed or your right to complain to the Legal Ombudsman.
 The Legal Ombudsman may not consider a complaint about an invoice if you have applied to the court for assessment of the invoice.

 If you contact us by e-mail or agree to us contacting you by e-mail, you will take all security risks of e-mail contact although we shall do our best to use reasonable security measures.
 However, the electronic transmission of information cannot be guaranteed to be secure or error free and such information can be intercepted, corrupted, lost, destroyed, arrive late or incomplete or otherwise be adversely affect or unsafe to use.

 We each agree to use commercially reasonable procedures to check for the most commonly known viruses before sending information electronically, but we recognise that such procedures cannot be a guarantee that transmissions will be virus free.

 We use the information you provide primarily for the provisions of legal services to you and for related purposes including updating and enhancing client records, analysis to help us manage our practice, statutory returns and legal and regulatory compliance.
 Our use of that information is subject to your instructions, the Data Protection Act 1998 and the General Data Protection Regulations and our duty of confidentiality.
 Please note that our work for you may require us to give information to third parties and other professional advisers.
 You have a right to access under data protection legislation to the personal data that we hold about you.
-We may from time to time send you information which we think might be of interest to you.
-If you do not wish to receive that information please notify us in writing.